projectcleopatra/PFC/README.md

 # MakeAltaGreatAgain
 This program requires full Anaconda installation with pip and Python property associated with Anaconda

+## Installation

+1. Create a new virtual environment when installing tensorflow
+2. Make changes to the python-linkedin package so it can be compatible with python3.
+Details for that see Linkedin-Python Troubleshooting.md

 ## GetData.py
 This file downloads web pages based on the links in the csv files provided.